Overcoming State Inertia: Minimally Invasive Temporal Alignment for Evolving Contexts: Detailed Experimental Setup

-To empirically verify the "Ping-Pong Instability" limitation discussed in Section 6, we subjected the model to a high-frequency intent switching test.
-The user toggled their dietary constraints (Vegan $\leftrightarrow$ Meat-Eater) in every single turn.
+To empirically verify the ``ping-pong instability'' limitation discussed in Section \ref{sec:discussion}, we subjected the model to a high-frequency intent switching test.
+The user toggled their dietary constraints (vegan $\leftrightarrow$ meat-eater) in every single turn.

-Observation As shown in Table \ref{tab:pingpong_transcript}, DZ-TDPO exhibits extreme responsiveness.
+As shown in Table \ref{tab:pingpong_transcript}, DZ-TiDPO exhibits extreme responsiveness.
+This behavior was consistent across $N=20$ trials with varying dietary and role constraints, demonstrating no mode collapse.
 In every turn, the mechanism successfully detected the conflict with the immediate history and prioritized the latest instruction.
-While this demonstrates the effectiveness of the conflict resolution mechanism, it also highlights the lack of a persistent "Core Belief System"—the model mirrors the user's latest whim without questioning the logical inconsistency of the overall conversation.
+While this demonstrates the effectiveness of the conflict resolution mechanism, it also highlights the lack of a persistent core belief system—the model mirrors the user's latest preference without questioning the logical inconsistency of the overall conversation.
+This suggests that while DZ-TiDPO efficiently handles immediate state updates (System 1), maintaining global logical consistency across rapid contradictions may require a slower, deliberative reasoning layer (System 2) to arbitrate such conflicts.